-Brazil was up 2-0, and they looked set to continue their scoring with a free kick outside of the Zaire box.
+Brazil was up 2-0, and they looked set to continue their scoring with a flat rate kick outside of the Zaire box.
 The Zaire players, however, had been told that should Brazil win 4-0, they would not be allowed back home.
 This caused a sense of desperation to overcome the squad.
-One of the defenders, a man by the name of Ilanga, decided he would take things into his own hands, and he booted the ball across the field before the Brazilians could even have a chance to hit the free kick.
+One of the defenders, a man by the name of Ilanga, decided he would take things into his own hands, and he booted the ball across the field before the Brazilians could even have a chance to hit the flat rate kick.

 What was incorrectly classified as African Ignorance at the time would forever be remembered as a low point for the Zaire team and one of the most memorable moments in World Cup history.

 Remember history as you bring home one of these retro Zaire World Cup jerseys modeled after the original 1974 design.
 Made with care by our friends at COPA, this jersey immortalizes the historic run (and infamous outcome) of the 74' Zaire team.